airbytehq/airbyte/docs/tutorials/toy-connector.md

 Our connector is able to detect valid and invalid configs correctly.
 Two methods down, two more to go!

 #### Implementing Discover
-The `discover` command, described in the [Airbyte Specification](https://docs.airbyte.io/architecture/airbyte-specification#discover), ouputs a Catalog, a struct which declares the Streams and Fields (Airbyte's equivalents of tables and columns) output by the connector and the sync modes they support.
+The `discover` command, described in the [Airbyte Specification](https://docs.airbyte.io/architecture/airbyte-specification#discover), outputs a Catalog, a struct which declares the Streams and Fields (Airbyte's equivalents of tables and columns) output by the connector and the sync modes they support.
 For more information on those concepts, see [Airbyte Specification](../architecture/airbyte-specification.md).
 For this tutorial, we'll assume familiarity with those concepts.

 The data output by this connector will be structured in a very simple way.
 This connector outputs records belonging to exactly one Stream (table).
 Each record contains three Fields (columns): `date`, `price`, and `stock_ticker`, corresponding to the price of a stock on a given day.

 To implement `discover`, we'll:
-1. Add a method `discover` in `source.py` which outputs the Catalog
+1. Add a method `discover` in `source.py` which outputs the Catalog.
+To better understand what a catalog is, check out our [Beginner's Guide to the AirbyteCatalog](beginners-guide-to-catalog.md).
 2. Extend the arguments parser to use detect the `discover --config <config_path>` command and call the `discover` method.

 Let's implement `discover` by adding the following in `source.py`: